kjayma/surveyor_gui/README.md

 - counts (count the number of answers checked or entered)
 - Regexp validations

+You can open the kitchen_sink survey that comes with Surveyor, but a few of the questions will not behave as expected because of the discrepancies noted above.

 ## Locking

 This gem enforces locking on surveys.
 A survey may be modified up until a user submits a response.
 At that point, the survey